EmilRamsvik/Digital-Garden/docs/Programming/Programming.md

   - dart
 Finished: false
 created: 2023-06-09T13:30:00
-updated: 2024-01-16T08:50
+updated: 2024-01-26T15:29
 ---
 # Programming

 # Computers
-I think an underrated aspect of programming is understanding computers, for engineers and self-taught programmers, it might be difficult to understand the intricacies of computers.
+An underrated aspect of programming is understanding computers; for engineers and self-taught programmers, it might be challenging to understand the intricacies of computers.
-[CPU course, what is a CPU]( https://cpu.land/ ) It is written by high-schoolers so it is an interesting read.
+[CPU course, what is a CPU]( https://cpu.land/ ) It is written by high-schoolers, so it is an exciting read.